-If you’re hoping to be a full-time consultant, or are currently finding it difficult to get your consulting career going, some of the points below may help you figure out why.
+If you’re hoping to be a full-time consultant, or finding it difficult to get your consulting career going, some of the points below may help you figure out why.

-I’ve had people respond with raised eyebrows when I tell them I’ve been a successful consultant for more than ten years.
-I believe a consultant has “made it” when you own your own home, own your own car, support your family and can comfortably pay 100% of your bills on your consulting income.
+I’ve had people respond with raised eyebrows when I tell them I’ve been a successful consultant for more than twelve years.
+I believe a consultant is “successful” when you own your own home, own your car, support your family, and can comfortably pay 100% of your bills on your consulting income.

 If you disagree with this description of making it, leave your thoughts below.

 25 reasons why you will not make it as a consultant:

 - When you hear the word “hex” you think someone is talking about a curse

 - Your phone manner is terrible and you mumble

 - You are not good at talking to strangers